 This is due to not having the Starter Add-on installed just yet.
 Obviously I will check this again in the next step, when we have installed the Starter Add-on. (update: it does work with the Starter Add-on installed)

-Look up– 2080851 Conversion of MultiProvider to CompositeProvider - for further information.
+Look here for further information – 2080851 Conversion of MultiProvider to CompositeProvider.

 This only updates MultiProviders and Queries, it does not do the persistent objects under the MultiProviders.